flutter/website/src/content/cookbook/testing/integration/introduction.md

 1. Initialize `IntegrationTestWidgetsFlutterBinding`.
    This singleton service executes tests on a physical device.
-2. Interact and tests widgets using the `WidgetTester` class.
+2. Interact and test widgets using the `WidgetTester` class.
 3. Test the important scenarios.

 ## Run integration tests

-The integration test runs vary depending on the platform on which you test.
+The integration tests that run vary depending on the platform on which you test.
 You can test against a mobile platform or the web.

 ### Test on a mobile device